 This report presents a first snapshot of the different sightings collected during the aerial surveys over the waters of Ukraine, Romania, Bulgaria, Turkey and Georgia through the CeNoBS project.
-As soon as the Russian team will complete their survey, the report will be integrated with the additional data provided.
+This report will soon be integrated with the additional information and data provided by the Russian partners.
+A first report by provided by the Russian partners who conducted the survey is annexed to this report.